Spartan women cap off dream season with first-ever win at NCAA Championships.

 One District IV Title (1989, Cross Country)

-Heading into just his eighth year as the director of track & field and cross country, Drenth has helped to elevate the Spartan track & field program to a new level of success.
+In just his ninth year as the director of track & field and cross country, Drenth has helped elevate the Spartan track & field program to a new level of success.
 In the past eight years, MSU has had 163 regional qualifiers, 44 school-record holders, 61 national qualifiers, 26 All-Big Ten finishers and 61 All-Americans (cross country/track).

 In 2012, Drenth helped the Spartan women to a runner-up team finish at the Big Ten Championships led by Big Ten individual champion and Athlete of the Year Sara Kroll.
 The team followed up by turning in a second-place finish at the NCAA Regionals to automatically punch their ticket to nationals for the 14th-straight season, the longest active streak in the Big Ten.
 Placing five in the top-30 to earn a fourth-place team finish at the regional meet and receive an at-large bid to compete at the NCAA Championships for the first time since 2009.
 The women finished 16th overall nationally, while the men placed 31st.
 The Spartans never dropped a beat heading into the track and field season as the team had a record-breaking year in program history.
 Representing MSU at the Big Ten Championships, the Spartans won seven medals, including two gold-medal winning performances by Alysson Bodenabach (600-yard dash) and Beth Rohl in the weight throw.
 Rohl would earn Big Ten Indoor Athlete of the Year honors for her season and represent MSU at the 2013 NCAA Indoor Championships along with Antonio James and Lonnie Pugh.
 Both James and Rohl won silver medals in their respective weight throw competitions at the national meet.
 Carrying over the success to the outdoor schedule, the Spartans proved to have one of the best seasons in program history.
 Rohl added her sixth Big Ten outdoor medal in the women's discus, while James took home his first gold medal of his career in the same event.
 Leah O'Connor also picked up her second-straight gold medal with a dramatic finish in the steeplechase.
 A total of 26 members of the team traveled to the NCAA Regional, where the outstanding performances put forth qualified 12 Spartans for the Championships.
 It marked the most national qualifiers the program had seen since 1984.
 At the national meet, all 12 Spartans earned All-American honors led by Beth Rohl, finished a career-high third in the women's discus competition in her last competition in the Green & White.
 Tori Franklin posted a fourth-place finish in the triple jump, while Leah O'Connor finished the steeplechase in fifth-place.
 Jellisa Westney, Alicia Evans, Jaelynn Pryor and redshirt senior Alysson Bodenbach each earned All-American honors as they became the first 4x400 relay to qualify for the national meet for the first time since 1983.
 On the men's side Antonio James and Caleb Rhynard also received All-American honors for their performances in the discus and 5,000-meter run, respectively.